 In today’s business world, the CIO or IT Director has never been more relevant or influential.
 Computer Weekly’s recent CIO Trends Q1 2016 survey, featuring exclusive research from Deloitte on the changing role of the CIO, reveals how they are increasingly moving into business leadership positions.
 Perhaps we shouldn’t be surprised at this evolution.
 After all, participation at the most senior decision-making level has been a long-time aspiration for many CIOs around the globe.
 So, what’s driving this shift – and why now?

 The CIO as an agent of change

 In part, it’s down to the digital revolution.
 The relentless march of ‘always on’ technology in recent years has proved a game-changer.
-In the process, it’s changed how everyone – including Board members – thinks about IT.
-The reality is, technology now underpins every aspect of the enterprise.
-And that’s projected the CIO into a brave new – and more strategic – role.
+In the process, it’s changed how everyone, including Board members, think about information technology.
+The reality is that technology now underpins every aspect of the enterprise, and that’s projected the CIO into a brave new, more strategic role.

 The drive to bimodal

-For some CIOs, struggling to do it all is not viewed as a smart move.
-Instead they’re opting to partner with an experienced IT provider to manage Mode 1 activities – core systems, maintenance, stability and efficiency – on their behalf.
-It’s an approach that frees up their internal teams to tackle the more strategic Mode 2 digital transformation and innovation activities.
+For some CIOs, struggling to do it all is not seen as a smart move.
+Instead, they’re opting to partner with an experienced, external IT provider to manage Mode 1 activities, such as managing core systems, maintenance, stability and efficiency, on their behalf.
+It’s an approach that frees up their internal teams to tackle the strategic Mode 2 digital transformation and innovation activities.